 When Christianity came to Antioch in those early days, it was an important landmark for the Church, because a great spiritual awakening took place in that pagan Gentile city.
 So great was the awakening in Antioch, that the leaders in Jerusalem sent a trusted believer called Barnabas to address the issue there.

-Led by the Holy Spirit, Barnabas sought-out Paul, who had been wonderfully saved on the road to Damascus, some years earlier.
-Paul was living in the nearby city of Tarsus and we read that when Barnabas had found Paul, he brought him to Antioch, where they remained for an entire year.
+Led by the Holy Spirit, Barnabas sought-out Paul who had been wonderfully saved on the road to Damascus, some years earlier.
+Paul was living in the nearby city of Tarsus, and we read: "When Barnabas had found Paul, he brought him to Antioch, where they remained for an entire year."

-It was there, in the city of Antioch, that Paul and Barnabas met with the other believers.
-We read that they met with the church and taught considerable numbers there.
-It was there that in that pagan city of Antioch, where many believed the gospel and many more mocked the teachings of Jesus, that the disciples of Christ were first called “Christians”.
+It was there in the city of Antioch, that Paul and Barnabas met with the other believers.
+We read: "They met with the Church and taught considerable numbers there."
+It was there in that pagan city of Antioch, where many believed the gospel and many more mocked the teachings of Jesus, that the disciples of Christ "were first called Christians."

 Heavenly Father, thank You that I am a Christian and part of the family of God.
 Thank You that Jesus died and rose again to save me from my sin.
-I pray that I may never be ashamed of the gospel of Christ or the Name of Jesus but be prepared to live by faith and trust You in all things – no matter what difficult circumstances may arise.
-This I ask in Jesus name, AMEN.
+I pray that I may never be ashamed of the gospel of Christ or the name of Jesus but be prepared to live by faith and trust You in all things, no matter what difficult circumstances may arise.
+I pray that I would continue to assemble together with my brothers and sisters in Christ, and all the more as I see the day approaching.
+This I ask in Jesus' name, AMEN.